 If you are experiencing mental distress, for example, anxiety, panic episodes, depression, you can have 3 appointments at no cost with NMTAFE’s external Psychology service, PeopleSense.

-Alternatively, the lecturer can send you an email with the Student Consent information, which you complete and, by clicking the link in the email, reply to NMTAFE's Wellbeing Support team, who contact PeopleSense to confirm your referral.
-You then book an appointment with PeopleSense using the information your lecturer has provided.
+Alternatively, an NMTAFE Staff member can send you an email with the Student Consent information, which you complete and by clicking the link in the email, reply to NMTAFE's Wellbeing Support team, who contact PeopleSense to confirm your referral.
+You then book an appointment with PeopleSense using the information provided in the email.

 Other services you can contact for help